lkpetrich/Preference-Voting/README.md

 Condorcet methods:
 - Calculate the Condorcet matrix: preferences as one-on-one contests -- virtual round robin
 - Condorcet winner and loser, if present
-- Condorcet-Borda: Borda count implemented with the Condorcet matrix
+- Condorcet-Borda: variant of the Borda count implemented with the Condorcet matrix.
+Has winner, loser, and combined scores
 - Condorcet-IRV; optionally search for Condorcet winner and/or loser in sequential runoff
 - Condorcet with Fallback (Black's method): uses the Condorcet winner, or else some other method.
 Can use the Smith or Schwartz sets
 - Schulze beatpath